Time Tracking with Records.

 The story goes that Mr. Carmack has a stack of CDs in his office, which he listens to front to back on a stereo.
 Whenever he isn’t working, say if someone comes to ask a question or he has to go to the bathroom, he pauses the CD.
-That’s right, in his mind, going to the bathroom is taking a break.

 Then, given that the CDs are only being listened to if he’s working in his office, he can use them to see how much time he’s spent working.
 Of course, this is only one metric to track yourself by, and assumes you’ve been working at a constant pace while the music is going.
 And that requires discipline.

 You see, to John, it’s most relevant to be honest with yourself about how hard you’ve been working, and whether you’ve been working at all.
 I’ve fallen into many traps before where I’ve allowed myself to feel complacent or productive, when perhaps I wasn’t writing very effectively at all.

 I’ve long admired the work ethic of Haruki Murakami, who wrote his first novels at the kitchen table around midnight after his long shifts at Peter Cat, the jazz bar he owned.
 If you’ve ever read a Murakami novel, you’ll know how important jazz and records are to him.
 In fact, on his website, he has a section talking about his massive record collection.

 Like Murakami, I need to listen to music if I want to be effective.
 There’s something about the consistency of having music in the background that keeps me focused on the task ahead.